Why Goechala is better done in Oct-Nov

 If you are looking for adventure and beauty in equal proportions, the Goechala is the trek for you.
 You get to trek to the lap of the mighty Kanchenchunga.
 So close that trekkers often stretch their hands out as if in a daze to touch this grand mountain.

 Goechala is a difficult trek.
 Being an 8 day trek, you need to be very fit in order to complete this trek.
 Most days are long.
 Some begin at dawn and end at dusk.
 The climbs are steep and the altitude gained is significant.
 High altitude trekking experience is advised.
 The minimum age for this trek is 14 years.

 What are the risks involved?

 You need to be both physically and mentally prepared to sustain yourself through the long trek.
-The Goechala pass crossing day is very lengthy.
+The Goechala pass day is very lengthy.
 You trek for about 12 hours this day.
-Being a cross over trek, there are no easy exit points.
+Being a pass trek, there are no easy exit points.

 How to prepare for the trek?

 Extensive preparation is required to do the Goechala trek.
 You need to do intense cardio workouts.
 At high altitude the air gets thinner and unprepared trekkers often struggle through such patches.
 Depending on the month you trek in, there can be snow on the trail.
 You experience strong cold winds especially in the months of September and October for which you will need at least 3 layers of warm clothing.